weikunhan/leetcode-summary-python/pq/README.md

 # Heap Sort

-The following question, I prefer to solve by using Heap Sort.
+The following questions, I prefer to solve by using Heap Sort.
 It may have the optimal method, please check the discussion in LeetCode.

 * [Min-Heap](##Min-Heap)
 * [Max-Heap](##Max-Heap)